Choosing a start-up structure

 Incorporation of a limited company

-An entrepreneur can incorporate a limited company himself without legal advice by completing a form IN01 and signing a Memorandum of Association, each available for free on the Companies House website.
-A filing fee of £40 (£18 if filed online) is required to be paid to Companies House.
+An entrepreneur can incorporate a limited company themselves without legal advice by completing form IN01 and signing a Memorandum of Association, each available for free on the Companies House website.
+A filing fee of £40 (significantly lower if filed online) is required to be paid to Companies House.

 The tax regime applicable to limited companies is more favourable than for sole traders.
-Small companies with an annual profit less than £300,000 pay corporation tax on their profits at 20 percent.
+Limited companies with an annual profit of over £250,000 pay corporation tax on their profits at 25%.
 Shareholders can draw money from the company by way of salary or dividend.
 Salaries are taxed at the recipient’s marginal rate and the Company and recipient will be required to pay NICs.

-However, so long as a director shareholder has no other source of income, he can draw a salary of up to £7,225 per year which should be income tax free (by using up his personal allowance).
-Further at this level no NICs will need to be paid and the company would be able to claim tax relief on the salary.
+However, so long as a director shareholder has no other source of income, he can draw a salary of up to £12,570 per year which should be income tax free (by using up his personal allowance).
+At this level of salary no NICs will need to be paid and the company would be able to claim tax relief on the salary.

-Dividends are paid from income after corporation tax has been deducted and carry a deemed tax credit of 10 percent.
-There should be no further tax liability in the hands of the recipient unless he is a higher rate taxpayer in which case tax will be charged at the dividend rate which is a rate approximating his marginal rate of tax.
+Dividends are paid from income after corporation tax has been deducted.
+The 10% tax credit on dividends was abolished in 2016 and a tax-free dividend allowance now applies.
+There should be no further tax liability in the hands of the recipient unless they are a higher rate taxpayer.

 Incorporation of an LLP

-LLPs must be incorporated at Companies House using form LL IN01 (PDF, 900kb).
+LLPs must be incorporated at Companies House using form LL IN01.
 It is generally advisable to seek legal and accounting advice before incorporating an LLP.
 Other than in exceptional cases, an LLP agreement governing the management of the LLP and the split of profits will be required.
 Like limited companies, LLPs are required to file annual accounts at Companies House.

 Find your perfect Workspace